VanuatuN/MM/README.md

 If LDA is enabled (--lda option), the script applies LDA for further dimensionality reduction.
 Visualizations include the explained variance ratio plot and scatter plots of linear components.<br>

-STEP 3: Model Training and Testing<br>
+**STEP 3** Model Training and Testing<br>

 _6. Data Splitting:_
 The dataset is split into training and testing sets based on the specified ratio (--test option).<br>
 _7. Model Training:_
 The script supports various classifiers such as Random Forest (--RF), Support Vector Classifier (--SVC), Logistic Regression (--LogR), and Gaussian Naive Bayes (--GNB).
 Model training is performed using the training set, and hyperparameter tuning is conducted using GridSearchCV.<br>
 _8. Model Testing:_
 If a separate test set is specified, the trained models are applied to make predictions on the test set.<br>

-STEP 4: Model Evaluation and Reporting<br>
+**STEP 4** Model Evaluation and Reporting<br>

 _9. Model Evaluation:_
 For each trained model, the script evaluates its performance using metrics like accuracy, classification report, confusion matrix,